DFHack/dfhack/docs/dev/Lua API.rst

   for details on format).
   Returns false on failure to create keybind.

-* ``dfhack.hotkey.clearKeybind(keyspec, any_focus, command)``
+* ``dfhack.hotkey.removeKeybind(keyspec, [match_focus=true, command])``

   Removes keybinds matching the provided keyspec.
-  If any_focus is true, the focus portion of the keyspec is ignored.
+  If match_focus is set, the focus portion of the keyspec is matched against.
-  If command is not an empty string, the command is matched against as well.
+  If command is provided and not an empty string, the command is matched against.
   Returns false if no keybinds were removed.

 * ``dfhack.hotkey.listActiveKeybinds()``